phanquang07/phanquang07/README.md

 ### Hi there 👋

 - 🔭 I’m a student IT
-- 🌱 I’m currently learning VueJS programming
+- 🌱 I’m currently learning React JS programming